oshi/oshi/CONTRIBUTING.md

 #### Fork the Project

 Fork the project on Github by clicking on the word "Fork" above and to the right of this page.
 This will create your own fork at https://github.com/yournamehere/oshi.git.
-Then clone your fork to your local repository on your machine using these commands:
+Then clone your fork to your local repository on your machine and set up a [triangle workflow](https://github.com/forwards/first-contributions/blob/master/additional-material/git_workflow_scenarios/keeping-your-fork-synced-with-this-repository.md) using these commands:
 ```
 git clone https://github.com/yournamehere/oshi.git
 cd oshi